inaccel/material/docs/overview.md

 high-level APIs in Java, Scala, Python and C++, and a unified engine that supports every multi-FPGA platform.
-Coral is also shipped with higher-level integrations including **Apache Arrow** for zero-copy, lightning-fast data transfers and **Apache Spark** for seamless maching learning acceleration.
+Coral is also shipped with higher-level integrations including **Apache Arrow** for zero-copy, lightning-fast data transfers and **Apache Spark** for seamless machine learning acceleration.

 *Coral* runs on any UNIX-like system (e.g. Linux).
 It’s easy to deploy on any machine, since it lives inside a containerized environment — all you need is to